rsw359/reading-notes/class-01.md

 ## Chap.
 1 *Html Structures*

-- Html pages are text documents that contain elements denoted by tags</summary>
+- Html pages are text documents that contain elements denoted by tags

         * Tags use angled brackets that describe the content writen between them.
 An opening <"_"> and closing </"_"> tag is usually necessary